Affiliate links on Android Authority may earn us a commission. Learn more.

-The Garmin Vivomove Sport is a great value.
+The Garmin vivomove Sport is a great value.
 It’s a good-looking device offering a solid introduction to smartwatch capabilities.
 It’s a fair price for a device that doesn’t include GPS but does provide a full suite of health and wellness tools.
 Plus, throughout this review, we found little not to like about the Garmin vivomove Sport.
 For a significant price bump, Garmin’s newer vivomove Trend ($299.99 at Amazon) offers an elevated look and added features including Garmin Pay and wireless charging.

-At a similar price point, the Skagen Jorn Hybrid HR ($195) is another stylish hybrid smartwatch from Fossil Group.
-It’s a slightly dressier option offering even longer battery life than the Vivomove Sport, plus its own innovative twist, an e-ink display.
-Overall, it’s a gorgeous device, but its software does fall short.
+Outside the ecosystem, the Fossil Gen 6 Hybrid Wellness Edition ($160.3 at Amazon) is another stylish hybrid smartwatch from Fossil Group.
+It’s a slightly dressier option offering even longer battery life than the vivomove Sport, plus its own innovative twist, an e-ink display.
+Overall, it’s an attractive device, but its software and fitness tracking do fall short.

-Of course, if you can spring even higher, the Withings ScanWatch ($280) is our top pick for the best overall hybrid smartwatch.
+Of course, if you can spring even higher, the Withings ScanWatch ($299.99 at Amazon) is our top pick for the best overall hybrid smartwatch.
 It has a top-notch build quality plus an ECG, a pulse oximeter, connected GPS, and a fairly accurate heart rate sensor.
 It’s even been clinically validated to notify users of signs of atrial fibrillation and overnight breathing disturbances.
 It’s also hard to compete with its month-long battery life.

 Meanwhile, if Garmin’s ecosystem isn’t for you and you’re willing to sacrifice the sophistication of the hybrid look, there’s another option.
-The Fitbit Versa 3 ($229) offers plenty of fitness-tracking features and excellent sleep tracking, as well as Google Assistant and Amazon Alexa support.
-It can also often be found on sale, especially since the Versa 4 is now on the scene.
+The Fitbit Versa 3 ($157.53 at Amazon) offers plenty of fitness-tracking features and excellent sleep tracking, as well as Google Assistant and Amazon Alexa support.
+It can also often be found on sale, especially since the Versa 4 ($228.95 at Amazon) is now on the scene.
 We don’t recommend the newer model as it drops key features that make the last generation so valuable.